DenWaritthon/CarverSeekBot/README.md

 * [PyRoboteq](https://pypi.org/project/PyRoboteq/0.0.9/) this package for Motor Controll on CarverSeekBot
 * [Python OpenCV](https://pypi.org/project/opencv-python/) this package for face recognition
 * [insightface](https://pypi.org/project/insightface/) this package for face recognition
+* [onnxruntime](https://pypi.org/project/onnxruntime/) this package for face recognition
+* [ModbusTCP](https://pypi.org/project/pyModbusTCP/) this package for Communication with Controllino

 > [!NOTE]
 > "I'm not entirely sure if the list of packages is exhaustive.